shlok-official/burpee_challenge_apk/README.md

 ## Installation and Editing instructions

 ***
-`Hi Kyle and Phil,`
-`**LATEST UPDATE** as on March 2 1:42 AM : just the single APK file works.
-I request you to download and check it out.
-Apologies for inconvenience.
-I created a  separate APK-removed the second APK dependency- fixed some bugs `

 This complete Android Studio project makes up an Android mobile application which contains multiple projects intergrated as one app.
 This one app contains the `Burpee Challenge app` and `the Scraggle game.`